tomaspavlin/skolemizator/README.md

 # Skolemizator
-Program in SWI-Prolog for formulas skolemization.
+Program made in SWI-Prolog for formulas skolemization.

 ## Description
 Skolemizator is a program for converting formulas into *Skolem normal form*.